 Our Art Collection

-This page present information regarding painter-conceptual installation artist Vivan Sundaram, whose work is held as part of the Tees Valley, accessioned by Middlesbrough Institute of Modern Art into the Middlesbrough Collection.
+This page presents information regarding painter-conceptual installation artist Vivan Sundaram, whose work is held as part of the Tees Valley, accessioned by Middlesbrough Institute of Modern Art into the Middlesbrough Collection.

 First as a painter and subsequently in large-scale conceptual installations, Vivan Sundaram‘s artistic practice has responded to contemporary politics with radical vanguardism.
 After graduating from the MS University, Baroda in 1965, Sundaram held a Commonwealth Fellowship for study at the Slade School, London between 1966-68, becoming politically active as a student and remaining so afterwards.
 Working primarily from Baroda in the 1970s, he participated in the Artists’ Protest Movement and was among a group of emerging artists advocating local concerns through a language of figurative narration.